Skip to Main Content

 • Concrete action steps for the legal community

-18. The Fundamentals of Health Care Transactions: Case Study and Perspectives from In-House and Outside Counsel Teams
+19. Fundamentals of Health Care Transactions: Counsel Conversations and Case Study Perspectives

-Thomas Spellman, Associate General Counsel, Vice President, Fresenius Medical Care North America, Waltham, MA
+Thomas Spellman, Associate GC, VP, Fresenius Medical Care

-• Different types of transaction structures for a health care deal (e.g., asset purchase versus stock purchase or merger)
+• Different types of transaction structure for a health care deal (e.g., asset purchase versus stock purchase or merger)

-• A working framework for in-house and outside counsel teamwork, including on approaching due diligence in a health care transaction
+• A framework for approaching due diligence in a health care transaction

 • The importance of the concepts of “fair market value” and “commercial reasonableness” to a health care transaction